Continuous integration and continuous delivery (CI/CD) is integral to a DevOps approach to software development. But what is CI/CD and why is it key?

 Individual steps when code is committed to version control

 To recap, there are three test stages when deploying code, each adding additional complexity:

 Deploying code into production, even when continuously integrated, can be a time-intensive, error-prone, manual process.
 This can limit adoption of CI and lead to significant differences between code to be deployed and code running in production.
 This is where CD comes into play.

 CD extends CI to ensure code runs smoothly in production before it is deployed to users.
 Canary and blue-green deployments are the most common approach to CD.

-production and tested while the “blue” version is still live.
+With a blue-green deployment, a new component or application version is deployed alongside the current one.
+The new or “green” version is deployed to production and tested while the “blue” version is still live.
 If no issues present, then users are switched to the new “green” version of the application.

 With CI/CD explained, let’s take a look at environments and infrastructure since CI/CD calls for a novel approach.

 Tools like automated testing enable developers to perform QA themselves.
 To do this they depend on production-like environments during development and testing.
 In the past, developers would have to ask the Ops team to manually set these up — a process that could take weeks or months.
 These manually deployed environments were also often misconfigured or so different from production that even when code was vigorously tested before deployment, problems could still occur in production.